Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "‘Sup," he said, by way of greeting.

-"I could ask you…" Julian looked from him to Rylee.
+"I could ask you..."
+Julian looked from him to Rylee.
 "You two know each other?"

 "Distant acquaintances," Rylee said.
 "I believe you named my ship, right?"